MFErickson/Intraspecific-variation-in-toxicity-CBG/README.md

-# Submitted to The Journal of Experimental Biology
+# Published in The Journal of Experimental Biology

 _Marilia Fernandes Erickson_